.

 Is it possible to recover from “incurable” diseases?

 I have accumulated diagnoses my entire life and have been labelled with all kinds of autoimmune illnesses and other chronic conditions that have made life difficult and worsened over time.
 The message I received from doctors and other healthcare professionals was that I had incurable diseases that I would need to learn to live with.
 I should accept my lot and not be striving for recovery.
 They said it was just stress on my nervous system that made my symptoms worse.
+About 12 years ago, I was in such bad shape that I couldn’t sleep more than an hour at a time.
+I managed to stand upright for an average of only about two hours a day.
+I was bedridden in chronic pain, utterly exhausted, having daily migraine attacks, and my mental health had become very poor.

 But fortunately, I never gave up searching for solutions.
 It was a long and strict journey, which led to improved well-being in intervals, but then everything would always slide back.
 Until ten years ago, when I finally managed to put together a program – after months of research and experimentation on myself – that resulted in me becoming completely symptom-free.